Austin, Minnesota: Sports

 The Austin Bruins are a North American Hockey League team that began play during the 2010–11 season.
 The team finished 1st in the Central Division in the 2012–13, 2013–14, and 2014–15 seasons, and advanced to the Robertson Cup Finals in 2014 and 2015, though ultimately losing the championship both times.
 The Bruins play their home games at Riverside Arena.
 Austin previously was represented in Junior hockey by the Austin Mavericks, a team that first participated in the Midwest Junior Hockey League from 1974 to 1977 and following a league merger competed in the United States Hockey League from 1977 to 1985.

 Austin is home to two amateur baseball clubs, the Austin Blue Sox and Austin Greyhounds.
 The Riverland Community College Blue Devils field six intercollegiate athletic teams.

 Several other teams, clubs, and activities are prominent in Austin, including the Southern Minnesota Bicycling Club, the Austin Curling Club, the Minnesota Southbound Rollers (female roller derby), and the Southeast Minnesota Warhawks of the Southern Plains Football League.

+Riverside Arena

+The Riverside Arena is a 2,500-seat multipurpose arena which opened in 1973.
+It is home to the Austin High School Packers boys' and girls' ice hockey teams as well as the Austin Bruins.

+In 2010, a Jumbotron, lasers and upgraded lighting were installed.
+The rink underwent a major overhaul in 2015 when the concrete surface was relaid and the original cooling and dehumidifying equipment replaced.

+Packer Dome

-The addition of Packer Dome, a seasonal athletic facility built in 2015, has already enhanced sport and recreation options in Austin.
-Packer Dome is operated by Austin Public Schools and was funded in large part by the Hormel Foundation as part of the Vision 2020 community development project.
+Packer Dome, a seasonal athletic facility built in 2015, provides sport and recreation facilities in Austin.
+It is operated by Austin Public Schools and was funded in large part by the Hormel Foundation as part of the Vision 2020 community development project.